aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/charts-graphs/aspose-slides-java-modify-chart-data-range/_index.md

 ## Introduction

-Are you looking to enhance your PowerPoint presentations by dynamically adjusting chart data ranges?
-With Aspose.Slides for Java, this task becomes seamless, allowing developers to programmatically manipulate charts.
+Are you looking to enhance your PowerPoint presentations by dynamically adjusting chart data ranges? **The aspose slides maven dependency** makes this task seamless, allowing developers to programmatically manipulate charts.
 This tutorial will guide you through accessing and modifying a chart's data range using Aspose.Slides for Java, an essential tool for automating presentation tasks.

 **What You'll Learn:**
 - Setting up your environment with Aspose.Slides for Java.